jfkirk/tensorrec/README.md

 `Prediction = -1 * sqrt(sum((user_repr - item_repr)^2))`

 ## Representation Graphs
 TensorRec allows you to define the algorithm that will be used to compute latent representations (also known as embeddings) of your users and items.
-You can define a custom representation function yourself, or you can use a pre-made representation function that comes with TensorRec in `tensorrec.representation_graphs`.
+You can define a custom representation function yourself, or you can use a pre-made representation function that comes with TensorRec in [tensorrec.representation_graphs](tensorrec/representation_graphs.py).

 #### LinearRepresentationGraph
 Calculates the representation by passing the features through a linear embedding.